-In [83] a neural network approach to multisensory Visual Servoing is presented, where a multilayer perceptron network is used to learn the direct mapping from multisensory data to robot motions, the main advantage is that the goal position can be changed without having to do network retraining.
-In [3] a controller based on learned behaviour by trial and error without needing calibration is presented, where remarks the use of continuous states and actions.
-In [38] the study of the stability in the use of neural networks compensation for closed-loop system with 2D visual information is developed.
-In [81] a Sliding-mode observer is used in order to estimate de velocities of joint despite using joint velocity sensors, and a RBF neural network in order to compensate gravity and friction.
-In [80] RBF neural networks are used in order to compensate the uncertainties associated with robot dynamics and the Jacobian matrix.
-In [51] the Evolutionary Acquisition of Neural Topologies (EANT) is presented, which is a method to learn neural networks from a a minimal neural structure which grows using evolutionary reinforcement learning.
-In [40] a Visual Servoing system that uses Takagi-Sugeno Fuzzy Neural Network controller is developed, where neither artificial marks nor a priori knowledge of the robot kinetics nor dynamics nor camera calibration are required.
-In [78] a combination of a PI kinematic controller and a Feedforward Neural Network (FFNN) is used in order to achieve a desired tracking; the controller is responsible for achieving the motion of the target in the the image plane, while the FFNN is responsabile for computing de required torques to compensate the robot dynamics.
-In [39] an EMRAN-RBF neural network is used for estimating the Jacobian, that allows the mimetic control of a robot with different dynamics.
+In [83] a Neural Network approach to multisensory Visual Servoing is presented, where a multilayer perceptron network is used to learn the direct mapping from multisensory data to robot motions.
+The main advantage is that the goal position can be changed without having to perform network retraining.
+In [3] a controller based on learned behaviour by trial and error without needing calibration is presented, where remarks the use of continous states and actions.
+In [38] the study of the stability in the use of Neural Networks compensation for closed-loop system with 2D visual information is developed.
+In [81] a Sliding-mode observer is used in order to estimate de velocities of joints, despite using joint velocity sensors, and a RBF Neural Network in order to compensate gravity and friction.
+In [80] RBF Neural Networks are used in order to compensate the uncertainties associated with robot dynamics and the Jacobian matrix.
+In [51] the Evolutionary Acquisition of Neural Topologies (EANT) is presented, which is a method to learn Neural Networks from a minimal neural structure which grows using evolutionary reinforcement learning.
+In [40] a Visual Servoing system that uses Takagi-Sugeno Fuzzy Neural Network controller is developed, where neither artificial marks, a priori knowledge of the robot kinetics, dynamics nor camera calibration are required.
+In [78] a combination of a PI kinematic controller and a Feedforward Neural Network (FFNN) is used in order to achieve a desired tracking; the controller is responsible for achieving the motion of the target in the the image plane, while the FFNN is responsabile for computing the required torques to compensate the robot dynamics.
+In [39] an EMRAN-RBF neural network is used for estimating the Jacobian, which allows the mimetic control of a robot with different dynamics.